Top Ways To Reduce Your Electric Bill

 4. Use High Energy Items at Night

-Drying your clothing at night and running the dishwasher in off peak times will save you on energy costs.
+Drying your clothing at night and running the dishwasher in off-peak times will save you on energy costs.
 Running the dryer at night can help heat the home in the winter and in the summer helps keeps your A/C from working overtime with the hot sun.
-Remember to run the washer, dishwasher and dryer at night.
+Remember to run the washer, dishwasher, and dryer at night.

 5. Adjust Thermostat

 Adjusting your thermostat up a few degrees in the summer and down a few degrees in the winter can add up to some MEGA savings!
 Like hundreds each year!
 This is especially true in winter if you have electric heating.
-For those in warmer climates remember to keep your blinds closed in the HOTTT months to help keep the home colder.
+For those in warmer climates remember to keep your blinds closed in the HOTTT months to help keep the home cooler.

 6. Use Ceiling Fans

 Ceiling fans can help heat in winter by pulling hot air down and cool in the summer by pushing the hot air up.
 The fans use less energy than heating or a/c costs.
 Ceiling fans have two settings one is to pull the air up the other is to push it down.
 You will see the switch on the main casing for the fan.

 Using inexpensive wool balls or tennis balls can help decrease drying time for your clothes and towels To save even more money you can use aluminum foil balls.
 Using dryer balls also eliminates the need for fabric softener which helps reduce costs on laundry supplies.

 Replace old light bulbs with LED or CFL’s.
 The bulbs last about 10 years on the average and will save you a pretty penny on your electric bill.